-Back of Jacket can have first or last name only (no nicknames)

-• Athletes have the option of adding patches for clubs or activities (Beta, Music, etc.) if they meet the criteria.

-• All students have the option of a sailor collar.
+- Back of jacket may have first or last name only (no nicknames) - Athletes have the option of adding patches for clubs or activities (Beta, Music, etc.) if they meet the criteria. - All students have the option of a sailor collar.